About Fiona

 Portugal

-For ten years I helped to establish and manage an off-grid eco retreat centre in the heart of Portugal — a picturesque valley where we raised small children, grew mountains of organic vegetables, and harvested litres of olive oil each year.
-It was a life lived close to the earth and close to the body.
-It was also where my teaching deepened in ways I could not have anticipated.
-I taught classes locally, guided retreats at our own venue and at centres across Central Portugal, and had the profound privilege of hosting and learning from many extraordinary teachers who passed through our doors.
+For ten years I helped to establish and manage an off-grid eco retreat centre in the heart of Portugal, a picturesque little valley where we raised small children, grew mountains of organic vegetables, and harvested litres of olive oil each year.
+It was a life lived close to the earth and the seasons.
+It was also where my teaching deepened in many ways, teaching so many different people in different places, young and healthy guests on our retreats, older retired ex-pats locally, and my attempts at teaching yoga in Portuguese for children, and some adults.
+I also had the privilege of hosting and learning from many extraordinary teachers who passed through our valley.

-Living off-grid, in rhythm with the seasons and the land, taught me something that no formal training ever could, that the body already knows how to regulate, how to rest, how to return to itself.
+Living off-grid, in rhythm with the seasons and the land, taught me that the body already knows how to regulate, how to rest, how to return to itself.
 It simply needs the conditions.
-It was a joy to witness many guests at our centre experience a glimpse of off-grid living, and to experience a week of wholesome food, yoga and meditation, rest and relaxation.
+It was always a joy to witness many guests at our centre experience a glimpse of off-grid living, a week of wholesome food, yoga and meditation, rest and relaxation.

 What followed was one of the most harrowing periods of my life.
-The acute shock of losing everything so suddenly and so completely is a particular kind of trauma, one that does not announce itself neatly or resolve on any predictable timeline.
-It lives in the body.
+The acute shock of losing everything so suddenly and so completely is a crazy experience, and one that continued to live in my body, until it was properly acknowledged with the wonderful somatic modality, Embodied Processing, which I now practice.

-I developed PTSD in the aftermath of the fires and I began, for the first time, to truly understand, not intellectually but viscerally, in my own nervous system, what it means to be a body that has been through something overwhelming and does not yet know it is safe.
-It took me three years to acknowledge and truly recognise.
+I developed PTSD in the aftermath of the fires and I began, for the first time, to truly understand viscerally what it means to be in a body that has been through something overwhelming and has lost the feeling of safety.
+It took me three years to acknowledge and truly recognise this.

-My yoga practice held me in that time.
-Imperfectly, incompletely, but faithfully.
-It gave me somewhere to bring the sleeplessness nights and the deep grief.
-I also began to feel the need for something that worked even more directly with the nervous system, as I battled the five years of challenging Portuguese bureaucracy that the fire threw me into.
+My yoga practice held me during that time, but it wasn’t enough.
+Despite having the tools I could use to help me, I was pretty much wrecked.
+Yoga did give me somewhere to bring the sleeplessness nights and the deep grief.
+I began to feel the need for something that worked even more directly with the nervous system, as I battled the five years of challenging Portuguese bureaucracy that the fire threw me into.
 I tried some counselling, and also six months of talk therapy, but I needed something more.
-That search brought me to a modality of somatic therapy called Embodied Processing.
+That search brought me eventually to somatic therapy.

 I have been shaped by a rich and diverse lineage of teachers, each of whom has left something essential in my practice and my understanding of the body.